Fresh Tomato Tart

 - Salt and freshly ground pepper

-- Form dough into a flat disk, wrap in plastic and refrigerate for about an hour.
+- Form dough into a flat disk, wrap it in plastic, and refrigerate for about an hour.

 Recipe adapted from Gourmet.